 In early 2013, floods hit Mozambique with devastating impact: over 100,000 people were displaced, with 50,000 seeking refuge in temporary shelters in the worst-hit districts of Chokwe and Guija.
 An estimated 117,822 hectares of food crops were destroyed, along with irrigation, infrastructure, and equipment vital to people’s livelihoods.
 In response to the devastating floods, UNDP Mozambique, in collaboration with INGC, launched a two year project to support livelihoods recovery and future resilience of flood-affected communities in Gaza province.

 In August 2015 CMFD traveled to Gaza to document best practices, lessons learned and challenges for the livelihood recovery project, in order to celebrate achievement and inform future interventions.
 We shot a 20 minute documentary and produced an informative report, to tell the stories of those most affected, and found out what works and what can be done better in the future.
-200 copies of the video DVD will be distributed to share these experiences and insights,
+200 copies of the video DVD were distributed to share these experiences and insights,

 Where and what?